liviu-/convpy/README.md

 # convpy
-Toy script that applies convolution to images
+Toy script to play with image processing in Python